What Makes a High-Quality Carbon Offset?

 • A “common practice analysis” demonstrating that the proposed project is not common practice or is distinct from similar types of activities that are common practice.

 Project-specific approaches can be effective when applied rigorously but can also be time-consuming.
 Moreover, they often require subjective judgments (such as the evaluation of financial parameters or the identification of barriers) and strongly hinge on assumptions about the future (such as fuel prices for the next 7 years).
-It is often challenging for carbon crediting program staff and verifiers to judge whether project developers are biasing these assumptions in their favor.
+It is often challenging for carbon crediting program staff and auditors to judge whether project developers are biasing these assumptions in their favor.
 Notwithstanding these concerns, project-specific approaches are applied to most projects under most carbon crediting programs.

 “Standardized” approaches to determining additionality were developed in response to the perceived shortcomings of project- specific approaches.
 A standardized approach evaluates projects against a set of pre-defined eligibility criteria. (e.g., performance benchmarks) that—in principle—distinguish additional from non-additional projects.[2]